 Web of Science: what is My Research Assistant (app) and how do I use it?

 Web of Science (Clarivate) developed a new app to help you access their database from wherever you are.
+Once you're set up, you don't need to be connected to the Ghent University network anymore!
 But what can you do with it exactly, and how can you start using it?

 What can you do with it?